greatexpectationslabs/ge_demo/README.md

-# ge_demo repo
+# ge_demo repo - FOR INTERNAL USE ONLY, this is UNSUPPORTED for public use

-A small demo using NYC taxi data. **Experimental**.
-The full demo-able webinar material is in ge_tutorials.
+A small demo using NYC taxi data. **Experimental, the GE core team uses this to test out things**.
+No guarantee that this actually works consistently.
+The full demo-able and maintained webinar material is in the ge_tutorials repo.

 ## Set up